 - Our focus for responsive grants is support of smaller and medium-sized charities where we believe a small grant is more likely to make a difference, so no grants are made to charities with over £1M income (based on the latest available accounts for the whole charity).

-- In the case of locally-based charities (this includes local churches) our support is strictly limited to organisations based in (a) Scotland or (b) Yorkshire* – but see note below.
+- In the case of locally-based charities (this includes local churches) our support is strictly limited to organisations based in Scotland.

 - We are unable to support applications where we have concerns over the organisation’s accounts and in particular where they are consistently late in submission to OSCR or to the Charity Commission.

 - We do not currently support organisations or projects where the main object is:

 - animal welfare